Office Hours: Monday 1.30-3.30 (appointments not necessary)

 - Asian great power politics (the 21st century rise of China / India);

-- Chinese foreign policy, governance and politics (including peripheral relations with Japan, North Korea, India and South East Asia);
+- Chinese foreign policy, domestic governance and politics (including peripheral relations with Japan, North Korea, India and South East Asia);

 - India's security and foreign policy practices (including current and historical relations with Pakistan, China, the United States and South Asia);